A Little Bit of Broadway: Release

-The adoption of the CD format allowed for the restoration and improved distribution of historical recordings.
-Columbia focused on making available previously rare or out-of-print albums, catering to collectors and Broadway enthusiasts.
-Some releases featured additional content not included in earlier versions, such as bonus tracks or enhanced liner notes.
-A Little Bit of Broadway benefited from this trend, offering selections that had been spread across different albums and making them accessible in a single digital format.

 Critical reception

 William Ruhlmann of AllMusic commended Andrews' vocal precision and the historical significance of the recordings.
 He emphasized the compilation's ability to highlight Andrews' range, from her early Broadway performances to independent recordings that showcased her versatility.

 Don Heckman of the Los Angeles Times acknowledged the value of the collection but pointed out that the mix of different recordings resulted in a compilation that lacked the cohesion of a traditional Broadway cast album.
 He also noted that while the CD format allowed for better preservation of these recordings, some listeners might have preferred the original cast versions rather than a selection from different projects.

 In a report on the release of CDs by artists linked to Broadway, David Patrick Stearns of USA Today considered Andrews' collection "a terrific anthology" and stated that the singer shows surprising range and depth in the songs.